Dennis Wilson: Bambu

-Final years and death
+Final years

 In succeeding years, Dennis abused alcohol, cocaine and heroin.
 By the last year of his life, he had virtually lost his normal speaking voice, struggled to sing, and had forgotten how to play drums, often missing Beach Boys performances in the process.
 Following a confrontation on an airport tarmac, he declared to Rolling Stone on September 3, 1977, that he had left the Beach Boys: "They kept telling me I had my solo album now, like I should go off in a corner and leave the Beach Boys to them.
 The album really bothers them.
 They don't like to admit it's doing so well; they never even acknowledge it in interviews."
 Two weeks later, disputes were resolved, and Dennis rejoined the group.

 In January 1981, Brian's then-girlfriend and nurse Carolyn Williams accused Dennis of enticing Brian to purchase about $15,000 worth of cocaine.
 When Brian's bodyguard Rocky Pamplin and the Wilsons' cousin Stan Love learned of this incident, they physically assaulted Dennis at his home.
 For the assault, they were fined about $1,000, and Dennis filed a restraining order.

-As the Beach Boys pressured Brian to readmit himself into Eugene Landy's 24-hour therapy program, Dennis was informed by friends that he would be the band's next target, to Dennis' disbelief.
-He was proven wrong as the rest of the band gave him an ultimatum after his last performance in September 1983 to check into rehab for his alcohol problems or be banned from performing live with them.
+As the Beach Boys pressured Brian to admit himself into Eugene Landy's 24-hour therapy program, Dennis was informed by friends that he would be the band's next target, to Dennis's disbelief.
+His disbelief was proven wrong as the rest of the band gave him an ultimatum after his last performance in September 1983 to check into rehab for his alcohol problems or be banned from performing live with them.
 By then, he was homeless and living a nomadic life.
-He checked into a therapy center in Arizona for two days, and then on December 23, checked into St. John's Hospital in Santa Monica, where he stayed until the evening of December 25.
+He checked into a therapy center in Arizona for two days, and then on December 23, 1983, checked into St. John's Hospital in Santa Monica, where he stayed until the evening of December 25, 1983.
 Following a violent altercation at the Santa Monica Bay Inn, Dennis checked into a different hospital in order to treat his wounds.
 Several hours later, he discharged himself and reportedly resumed drinking immediately.